Manik-Kapil/GoodPulse-EComRetentionFiasco/README.md

 ![Monthly Trend](https://github.com/Manik-Kapil/GoodPulse-EComRetentionFiasco/blob/d0318120af86bb9c8fbc2b6039dc65195b37f301/monthly%20revenue%20trend.png)

 Revenue grew steadily from the platform's launch in Q3 2016, accelerating through 2017 and peaking around Q4 2017 before softening in early 2018.
-The **average monthly revenue of $1.93M** (shown as dashed line) is skewed by the peak period — roughly half of all months fall below this average, indicating the platform has not normalised at its peak run rate.
+The **average monthly revenue of $1.93M** (shown as dashed line) is skewed by the peak period, roughly half of all months fall below this average, indicating the platform has not normalised at its peak run rate.

 The Q4 2017 peak is consistent with seasonal shopping trends seen across e-commerce broadly.
 The softening in Q1–Q2 2018 warrants monitoring: it could reflect seasonal normalisation, or it could be the beginning of organic growth deceleration as the addressable customer base matures.